-Time to start sculpting.
+Time to choose the materials and start sculpting

 Because I wanted certain textures, I decided to use several materials for the model.
 The mountain cried out for a high-grog terra cotta that would be strong enough to support the boulder, for example.
 The figure, on the other hand, gave a brilliant contrast and physical detail if I used smooth polymer clay, without the weakness of the clay causing problems if I used some supports pre-casting.

 After a couple of weeks, I had a draft model ready for B's approval.